johnssproul/RepeatProfiler/README.md

-Now take a look at the next level our folders by looking in the folder named 'Ref1_DmelR1_output'.
+Now take a look at the next level of folders by opening the folder named 'Ref1_DmelR1_output'.
 In this run, Ref1 is a sequence of the R1 non-LTR retrotransposon in Drosophila melanogaster.

 The contents of this folder look like this: